-We compare river discharge in the simulated catchment with observations made in the Neckar catchment at the gaging stations Rockenau, Lauffen, and Plochingen for a three-year period from 2007 to 2009 (Figure 11).
-The range of the hydrological response to precipitation in the simulated catchment is similar to the observations showing the same responses to rain events as well as similar behavior during dry periods, which is noteworthy since no calibration to runoff data has been applied to the model.
-The simulated discharge peaks are, however, higher and delayed by one to three days compared to the observations.
-A reason could be a too large Manning's coefficient and the model resolution.
-In the discussion we suggest a scaling of Mannings coefficient to account for the mismatch between true river width and the model resolution in order to better represent realistic flood dynamics.
-In spring and summer, the response to precipitation is significantly smoother than observed and peak amplitudes vary with respect to peak amplitudes of the observations.
+We compare river discharge in the simulated catchment with observations made in the Neckar catchment at the gaging stations Rockenau, Lauffen, and Plochingen for a 3-year period from 2007 to 2009 (Fig. 11).
+The range of the hydrological responses to precipitation in the simulated catchment is similar to the observations, and also during dry periods the behavior is similar, which is noteworthy since no calibration to runoff data has been applied to the model.
+The simulated discharge peaks are, however, higher and delayed by 1-3 d compared to the observations.
+A reason could be a too-large Manning's coefficient and the model resolution.
+In the discussion, we suggest a scaling of Manning's coefficient to account for the mismatch between true river width and the model resolution in order to better represent realistic flood dynamics.
+In spring and summer, the response to precipitation is significantly smoother than observed, and peak amplitudes vary with respect to peak amplitudes of the observations.
 The differences between observed and simulated precipitation discussed above and the effects of the less predictable convective events during these seasons may also play a significant role.
 Convective events will often be displaced in space and time compared to the observations and may even show different individual life cycles including lifetime and amplitude.
 Finally, the base flow is much lower compared to the real catchment during dry periods, most likely because the grid resolution is considerably larger than the actual river width and the unresolved subsurface spatial heterogeneity.
 An increased hydraulic conductivity via an increased soil sand content may reduce the base flow further as infiltration increases.
-The results are further evaluated comparing the flow duration curve and the monthly run off coefficient.
-The former